Settlements

 NOTE: In the case of ongoing settlements, the amount settled so far will be visible, allowing you to track the remaining amount payable to the subcontractor.

-- Complete the form, where the meaning of the fields is as follows:
+- Fill out the form, where the meaning of the fields is as follows:

 -